 Are you wasting your time writing blog posts?
 Here’s a question I’ve been hearing lately.
-I’ve been writing professional for nearly 20 years now and I’ve seen trends come and go.
+I’ve been writing professionally for nearly 20 years now and I’ve seen trends come and go.
 There will always be a need for great writing, in one form or another.

 So, why are some people saying blog posts are a waste of time?

 I’ve heard some “gurus” and marketing/business experts saying lately that you’re wasting your time writing blog posts.
-They claim that content is no longer King and that your time could be better spent elsewhere.
+They claim that content is no longer king and that your time could be better spent elsewhere.
 I have clients and friends asking me if this is true.

 I get it.
 With so many business tasks vying for your time, it can be difficult to sort what’s really important, and what can be skipped.

 Are You Wasting Your Time Writing Blog Posts?

 Or, is it a waste of time to write blog posts?

 I’d say it’s never a waste of time when you’re writing with a purpose.
 You need to know why you’re writing or you shouldn’t bother.
 Take some time for research.
 Ask your audience what they want.
 Find out what value you have to offer.
 Take some notes.
 Brainstorm.
 Freewrite.
 Allow your ideas to flow freely and then come up with some really solid blog post ideas.
 Then you can take the time to develop those ideas.

 Don’t blog just for the sake of blogging.